abish7643/Laverna/README.md

 (2200 mAh isn't necessary but select the one with smaller size and weight, Even Li ION Cells are fine) <br/>
                     <br/>
 *9V Battery* for Arduino  <br/>
-(Small Lipo/Li ION is better, we have ton of Non Rechargeable 9V Batteries as waste.
+(Small Lipo/Li ION is better, we have a ton of Non Rechargeable 9V Batteries as waste.
 So better use rechargeable ones or utilise long A to B cable if you have a laptop or portable power supply) <br/>
                            <br/>
 *16x2 LCD Display with a Breakout Board* <br/>
 <br/>